EddyBess/EddyBess/README.md

 # Hi there 👋, I'm Eddy BESSAH
 Student in Software Engineering and AI at UTBM,passionated by computer science I am always trying to improve my skills by building personal projects.

+### Current Project :
+Currently working on a Flutter App named GolfConnect.
+The goal of this app is facilitate the access to golf class for golfers and for the teachers to gain visibility.
+The repo is currently private but feel free to contact me for more information about this project.

 ### Programming skills :

 <img width=50 height=50 src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" /> <img width=50 height=50 src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/django/django-plain.svg" />